 Investment interest in fintech companies has been strong for a number of years now.
 The total value of quarterly investments in fintech companies in Europe amounted to 3.9 billion U.S. dollars as of the second quarter of 2019.
 In terms of leading countries, annual investments were highest on the British market, amounting to 1.74 billion dollars in 2018.
 Some incumbent banks across Europe are also seeing the benefit of investing in, and acquiring fintech companies into their portfolios.

-Further proof of the dynamic nature of Fintech investments in Europe was provided by the inclusion of at least two European Fintech companies among the leading ten on the global Unicorn list as of July 2018.
-The high-ranked companies offering online payment solutions were the UK based BGL Group, and Klarna in Sweden.
+Further proof of the dynamic nature of Fintech investments in Europe was provided by the explosion of European fintech companies on the global Unicorn list as of January 2019.
+Some of the highest-ranked companies offering online payment solutions were the UK based TransferWise and BGL Group, and Klarna in Sweden.

 Consumers on the European market also play their part in increasing appetite for fintech.
 Adoption rates of financial technology products in Europe ranges anywhere from 35 percent in France to as high as 82 percent in Russia.
 In 2019, consumer adoption rates for money transfer and payments reached 75 percent globally.
 All areas, including savings and investment products, budgeting and financial planning, and borrowing platforms have all seen adoption rates worldwide skyrocket between 2015 and 2019.